Korean Conversation Club (KCC) in Moh’kins’tsis (Calgary, YYC) ∙ Alberta (AB/Alta.) ∙ Canada (CAN)

 KCC’s Purpose & Mission

-Since 2010, KCC is a great way to learn, study, practice, and exchange languages and cultures with others face-to-face, in-person, in small social groups, in a mixed-class format!
-At KCC, you can meet new people, make new friends, socialize, and build a sense of local and global community spirit and belonging through international, multi-cultural conversation!
+Since 2010, KCC is a great way to learn, study, practice, and exchange languages and cultures, while meeting other people face-to-face, in social tandem small-groups, in a mixed-methods interactive-activities class format!
+At KCC, you can socialize, make new friends, and build a sense of local and global community spirit and belonging through international, multi-cultural conversation!

 KCC’s Values & Membership (Who we are & Who goes to KCC)